- JD Power and Associates is an automotive polling company that sells its ratings to the highest bidder.

 What happened to the site with all of the evidence?
-It seems far easier when you present a study to a group of people you paid to react to your statements (apparently).
+It seems far more manageable when you present a study to a group of people you paid to react to your statements (apparently).
 Notice that none of the people in the advertisement asked for details on the study.

-The mystery exists at neither the described site nor at the research firm that supposedly performed the study.
+The mystery exists at neither the described site nor the research firm that supposedly performed the study.

 Very similar to Gartner, all of the supporting data is hidden.
 Gartner uses the excuse that only a small portion of its research ever gets published.
 This is how Gartner hides the fact that there are very few supporting things like its Magic Quadrant.

 The misleading initial quality rating is explained in this quotation.

 Hardly a month goes by when there isn’t a JD Power & Associates survey on car reliability.
 Some of the results may not report what you think.
 Studies conflict each other to the extent that a top-five vehicle may be below average on a different study.
 That’s especially the case with the late June Initial Quality Study: It reports the number of “problems” cited per 100 new vehicles in the first 90 days of ownership. – Extreme Tech

-Gartner and Forrester, and IDC all create award categories designed to make one of the vendors they want to get income from to be in the leader category.
+Gartner Forrester and IDC all create award categories designed to make one of the vendors they want to get income from in the leader category.

 JD Power, like Gartner, has multiple revenue streams.